aidanasingh/aidanasingh.github.io/Projects/shell/index.md

 # Shell

-[This program](https://github.com/aidanasingh/operating-systems-exercises/blob/main/shell/shell.c) is a command-line interface (a shell) that can be used for directory, file, and process creation, deletion, and editing.
+This program is a command-line interface (a shell) that can be used for directory, file, and process creation, deletion, and editing.
+The code is available upon request but is not open source as it was created for an assignment in the Operating Systems class at NYU Courant.

-Download the file, compile with `gcc shell.c -o shell` and run `./shell` !
-It's that simple!